deerws/primenacci/README.md

 ## How to Use

-Run the files using Python 3.
-Test by passing the desired values as input.
+Use Python 3 to run.
+Choose values as input.